ahgroup/DSAIRM/auxiliary/docsfordevelopers/documentation.md

 * All simulators, which can be called directly by advanced users start with simulate_.
 * The functions/files generate_text, generate_ggplot and generate_plotly can take results returned from the simulator functions and generate plots.
 Users might want to use those combined with running the simulate_ functions.
 * All other functions/files are only needed for the package/UI to work.
 They are public/exported, but are generally not meant to be directly accessed by users.
-* While some of the functions are meant to be used as part of a shiny app, none directly handle reactive onjects, all inputs and outputs are non-reactive objects/variables.
+* While some of the functions are meant to be used as part of a shiny app, none directly handle reactive objects, all inputs and outputs are non-reactive objects/variables.

 ### App materials
 * The /inst folder contains several subfolders: